The zero section of the universal semiabelian variety, and the double ramification cycle: Introduction

-Our results on $\calX_g'$ yield a further understanding of a natural codimension $g$ class on $\calM_{g,n}$: the two-branch-point locus, also called the double ramification locus \cite{zvon}.
-It is defined as locus of $(C,p_1,\ldots,p_n)\in\calM_{g,n}$ such that a linear combination $\sum d_i p_i$ is a principal divisor (for some fixed $d_i\in\ZZ, \sum d_i=0$).
+Our results on $\calX_g'$ yield a further understanding of a natural codimension $g$ class on $\overline{\calM}_{g,n}$: the two-branch-point locus, also called the double ramification cycle, which is formally defined and discussed in detail by Faber, Shadrin, and Zvonkine \cite{FSZ} (while it seems to have been first considered by Ionel, see \cite{ionel}).
+It is defined as the closure of the locus of $(X,p_1,\ldots,p_n)\in\calM_{g,n}$ such that a linear combination $\sum d_i p_i$ is a principal divisor on $X$ (for some fixed $d_i\in\ZZ, \sum d_i=0$).
 This is a natural ``double Hurwitz'' locus of curves admitting a map to $\PP^1$ with prescribed preimages and ramification at 0 and $\infty$.
-Its class is also of interest in Gromov--Witten theory (see \cite{zvon}), and the question of computing it is due to Eliashberg.
-The class of the closure of this locus in $\calM_{g,n}^{ct}$ was recently computed by Hain \cite{hainnormal}, and we extend his computation further into the boundary of $\oMg$, to the open subset of the boundary $\delta_{irr}$ where the geometric genus is $g-1$ --- this is precisely the preimage of the partial compactification of $\calA_g$, and we obtain the result by pulling back our computations there.
+Its class is also of interest in Gromov--Witten theory (see \cite{FSZ} for details), and the question of computing it is due to Eliashberg.
+The class of the closure of this locus in $\calM_{g,n}^{ct}$ was recently computed by Hain \cite{hainnormal}.
+We extend his computation further into the boundary of $\overline{\calM}_{g,n}$, to the open subset parameterizing curves with at most one non-separating node, by pulling back the class of the locus $\delta_g$.

-While for $\oMg$ the classes of the boundary divisors, and possibly the classes of closure of various geometric loci, are tautological \cite{fapabntaut}, for $\oAg$ already the boundary divisor(s) are non-tautological (as their classes are clearly not proportional to $\lambda_1$).
+While for $\oMg$ the classes of the boundary divisors, and possibly the classes of the closures of various geometric loci, are tautological by the work of Faber and Pandharipande \cite{fapabntaut}, for $\oAg$ already the boundary divisor(s) are non-tautological (as their classes are clearly not proportional to $\lambda_1$).
 Thus defining a suitable ``extended'' tautological subring of $A^*(\oAg,\QQ)$ is a natural central further question to study; one could hope that such a ring would be defined geometrically, and would contain the classes of geometrically defined loci.
-Some results in this direction were obtained by the first author and Hulek in \cite{grhu1}, but the situation is far from clear, and studying natural geometric loci in $\oAg$ is thus of particular interest.
+Some results in this direction were obtained by Hulek and the first author in \cite{grhu1}, but the situation is far from clear, and studying natural geometric loci in $\oAg$ is thus of particular interest.